Skip to next element

 5. The church calendar is less crowded.
 This is one of the best-kept secrets about summer events!
 Other than vacation Bible school and a mission trip or two, there are usually few church events to plan around.
 Check your church calendar—you’ll find it’s surprisingly bare!

 6. New women are longing to get plugged in.
 Please don’t make them wait until fall.
-Church rolls have changed dramatically in the last year.
 There’s a good chance you haven’t met all of the new women attending your church.
 Bring them into the fold as soon as you can, and they’ll be more likely to come to events and activities in the fall.

 Worried attendance will be lacking?
 I always assumed attendance at summer events would be small, but God’s shown me I was wrong time and time again.
 When I served in a small church of about 150, we had our biggest Bible study turnout during the summer months.